To Keep or Not to Keep – The Commandments of Yahweh

 • Following His agricultural guidelines

-Yahweh’s Torah is not burdensome or too hard for us.
-Yahweh says in Deuteronomy 30:11 that His commandments are not too hard for us.
+Wow!
+That seems really hard!
+But Yahweh’s commands are not burdensome or too hard for us.
+Yahweh specifically tells us in Deuteronomy 30:11 that His commandments are not too hard for us.

 For this commandment that I command you today is not too hard for you, neither is it far off.
 It is not in heaven, that you should say, ‘Who will ascend to heaven for us and bring it to us, that we may hear it and do it?’
 Neither is it beyond the sea, that you should say, ‘Who will go over the sea for us and bring it to us, that we may hear it and do it?’
 But the Word is very near you.
 It is in your mouth and in your heart, so that you can do it.
 Deuteronomy 30:11-14